tlswg/tls13-spec/draft-ietf-tls-tls13.md

 from the server MUST be a CertificateStatus structure as defined in {{RFC6066}} and {{RFC6961}} respectively.

-Note: this means that the certificate status appears prior to the certificates it applies to.
+Note: This means that the certificate status appears prior to the certificates it applies to.
 This is slightly anomalous but matches the existing behavior for SignedCertificateTimestamps {{?RFC6962}}, and is more easily extensible in the handshake state machine.